Export to Mermaid syntax

 Converts a graph to Mermaid diagram syntax.

 The graph's node data and edge data must be convertible to strings.
-Use the options to customize labels and highlight specific paths.
+Use the options to customize labels, styling, and to define subgraphs.

 Example